antimof/UxPlay/README.md

    number of the computer's network card.
 (Different server_name,  MAC addresses,  and network ports are needed for each running uxplay  if you attempt to  run two instances of uxplay on the same computer.)
-   On MacOs, random MAC addresses are always used.
+   On MacOS, random MAC addresses are always used.

 **-a** disable audio, leaving only the video playing.